Browse Services A-Z

 • TeamDynamix (TDX) is a web-based service management platform that provides general ticketing, approval workflows, tracking of customer requests and knowledge base articles.

-• The Tech Consulting Team offers real time, walk-in support at no cost to you.
-Our student team partners with you to solve issues, find resources, and diagnose problems.
+• We offer real time, walk-in technical support at no cost to you.
+Our student team partners with you to solve issues, diagnose problems, and connect you with the right resources.
+It's not just about fixes—it's about empowering you with knowledge to protect and optimize your tech.

 • The ITS Tech Repair Service provides low-cost assistance to U-M individuals and departments at two full-service locations.